A Multi-modal Deformable Land-air Robot for Complex Environments: Design Concepts and Analysis

 \section{Design Concepts and Analysis}

 The design of the multi-modal land-air robot is not a simple combination, as multiple components (e.g., power and electronic systems) are shared to reduce the total weight to the extent possible.
-Despite this approach, moment of inertia of the robot is higher than normal land-air robots causes by weight and dispersed mass distribution.
 The compatibility problems of the motion speed characteristic requirements and controls present significant challenges \cite{xie2021adaptive}.
 In this section, we propose design metrics and concepts for power settings, energy selection, and the deformable structure of the land-air robot.
 The overall design and key parameters are shown in Fig. \ref{structure} and Table \ref{specification}.